 - Allow pumpkin bars to cool completely before frosting and enjoy!

-Chia seeds: to replace 4 eggs use 3/4 Cup Water + 1/4 Cup Chia Seed and allow to “gel” for 30 minutes or let set overnight.
+Chia or flax seeds: to replace 4 eggs use 3/4 cup water + 1/4 cup chia or flax seed and allow to “gel” for 30 minutes or let set overnight.

 Beef Gelatin: for each egg dissolve 1 tablespoon unflavored gelatin (I like Vital proteins brand) in 1 tablespoon cold water, then add 2 tablespoons boiling water.
 Sprinkle so that it blooms to avoid clumping.
 Beat vigorously until frothy.